contrapunctus-1/chronometrist/README.md

 ```

 ### Hooks
+Chronometrist currently has three hooks -
+1. `chronometrist-project-start-functions`
+2. `chronometrist-before-project-stop-functions`
+3. `chronometrist-after-project-stop-functions`

-See `chronometrist-project-start-hook` and `chronometrist-project-stop-hook`.
-Note that these are 'abnormal' hooks, i.e. the functions they contain must accept arguments.
+As their names suggest, these are 'abnormal' hooks, i.e. the functions they contain must accept arguments.
 In this case, each function must accept exactly one argument, which is the project which is being started or stopped.

 As an example from the author's own init -